rumorsou/Tensor-based_k-TTC_Search/README.md

 ## Overview
 We provide source codes of tensor-based EquiTree index construction algorithms, including TETree and TETree-Basic.
 All these algorithms are implemented by Python in the PyTorch framework.

-We will subsequently organize and provide an additional interface to construct indices for datasets without precomputed trussness results.

 ## Experimental Environments
 The operating system is Ubuntu 22.04, and development tools such as g++ 11.4, Python 3.11, PyTorch 2.2.2, torch-scatter 2.1.2, and CUDA 12.1 are installed to ensure that the test environment can fully satisfy all algorithms.